 Limit: 10 micrograms/L

 Value found: 1.2 micrograms/L

-Comment: The WHO sets the limit of arsenic in the water to 10 micrograms/L and concentrations higher than that are known to lead to complications: include stomach pain, vomiting, diarrhea, and impaired nerve function, which may result in 'pins and needles' sensation or numbness and burning in hands and feet.
+Comment: The WHO sets the limit of arsenic in the water to 10 micrograms/L and concentrations higher than that are known to lead to complications: include stomach pain, vomiting, diarrhoea, and impaired nerve function, which may result in 'pins and needles' sensation or numbness and burning in hands and feet.

 Volatile Organic Compounds (VOCs)